lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 Note that if the ``pressure_list`` value is provided, the other pressure inputs are neglected and the automatic pressure selection of the work chain is skipped.

+Note that you can scale the probe radius to empirically account for some framework flexibility and avoid overblocking.
+Setting ``zeopp_probe_scaling`` to zero (or a small value) basically corresponds to skipping the permeability check and skips the calculation of blocking spheres.

 * ``geometric`` is not meant to be used by the user, but by the IsothermMultiTemp work chains.